intrig/decoder/README.md

 Download and install the Android NDK, Android SDK, ant, and Java.

-Run qtcreator, and in the Tools->Options dialog, select the Android tab.
+Run qtcreator, and in the Tools/Options dialog, select the Android tab.
 Make sure all the paths are correct.

 Copying Assets
 --------------